ncbdrck/multiros/README.md

 MultiROS is an open-source Robot Operating System (ROS)-based simulation environment designed for concurrent deep reinforcement learning.
 It provides a flexible and scalable framework for training and evaluating reinforcement learning agents in complex robotic tasks.

-MultiROS supports training robots in both simulation and the real world.
+This package supports training robots in both simulation and the real world.
 The simulation environment is based on Gazebo, providing a realistic simulation platform for testing and developing reinforcement learning algorithms.

 Additionally, MultiROS provides interfaces and tools for seamlessly transferring learned policies to real-world robotic systems.
 ## Prerequisites

 Before installing MultiROS, make sure you have the following prerequisites:

 ### ROS Installation

 MultiROS requires a working installation of ROS.
 If you haven't installed ROS yet, please follow the official [ROS installation guide](http://wiki.ros.org/ROS/Installation) for your specific operating system.
-MultiROS has been tested with ROS Noetic version, and the following instructions will guide you through the installation of ROS Noetic on Ubuntu 20.04:
+This package has been tested with ROS Noetic version, and the following instructions will guide you through the installation of ROS Noetic on Ubuntu 20.04:
 ```shell
 sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu $(lsb_release -sc) main" > /etc/apt/sources.list.d/ros-latest.list'
 sudo apt install curl